htrajan/ht-drawsteel/Bestiary/Human Rogue.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 5 damage
+- ★ 12-16: 5 damage
 - ✸ 17+: 6 damage

-Effect: This attack has a double edge and an edge if the spy was disguised or hidden before using this ability.
+**Effect:** This attack has a double edge and an edge if the spy was disguised or hidden before using this ability.

 **Supernatural Insight**